Prophet Nana Kwame: Ghanaian Pastor Sends Prophetic Warning to Actress Nana Ama McBrown

 According to Prophet Nana Kwame, the insight he had of the vision was that a doom might befall the actress very soon.

-Prophet Nana Kwame concluded that he is aware that the fans of Nana Ama McBrown will come after him; however, after raining insults at him, they should take a minimum to say a word of prayer for him.
+Prophet Nana Kwame concluded that he is aware that the fans of Nana Ama McBrown will come after him; however, after raining insults at him, they should take a minute to say a word of prayer for him.

 The prophecy has triggered massive reactions on social media, with fans of the Kumawood star sharing mixed comments.